MGXlab/Viromics-Workshop-MGX/_episodes/25_run_virsorter.md

 $ make

 # Make symbolic link of executable scripts in the environment's bin
-# It is important to use the absolute path and not the relative path to the Scripts folder
+# It is important to use the absolute path and not the relative path to the Scripts folder (replace XXX with the number of your account, or replace the absolute path with the path to your own anaconda if you join online)
-$ ln -s ~/JenaViromics2022/day2/tools/VirSorter/wrapper_phage_contigs_sorter_iPlant.pl ~/miniconda/envs/virsorter/bin
+$ ln -s ~/ViromicsCourse/day2/tools/VirSorter/wrapper_phage_contigs_sorter_iPlant.pl /mnt/local/prakXXX/anaconda3/envs/virsorter/bin
-$ ln -s ~/JenaViromics2022/day2/tools/VirSorter/Scripts ~/miniconda/envs/virsorter/bin
+$ ln -s ~/ViromicsCourse/day2/tools/VirSorter/Scripts /mnt/local/prakXXX/anaconda3/envs/virsorter/bin

 ~~~
 {: .language-bash}